mediagoom/mg/docs/content/Build.md

 execute `git clone --recursive https://github.com/mediagoom/mg.git` to get all or execute `git clone https://github.com/mediagoom/mg.git` and then `git submodule update --init --recursive`.

 # Building using gyp
 If you are in windows the following instruction will assume you are using **powershell** as your shell.
 First check gyp is available.
-In windows type `get-command gyp' and in bash 'which gyp'.
+In windows type `get-command gyp` and in bash `which gyp`.
 If gyp is not available you have to install it. *TODO*: point to gyp installation info.

 Change folder to `cd ./mg/test`.

-## Linux Build
+# Linux Build
 In *linux* in the mg/test folder run :
 ```bash
 gyp mgtest.gyp --depth=. -Duv_library=static_library \